JoeTech89/Ultra_Array/README.md

 # Ultra Array
-Custom Python Variable Types
-Variable Types with expanded functionality.
+Custom Python Variable Types with expanded functionality.
 Please use only the UltraArray version.